-The College of Agricultural Sciences and Natural Resources (CASNR) adheres to the highest standards of excellence in learning, research and engagement.
-Whether it's food, fiber, natural resources, environmental sciences, management, or planning, CASNR leads the charge on regional, state and global levels.
-With seven academic departments, and several research centers and institutes, CASNR is preparing society-ready graduates with the ability to think creatively and analytically, while also providing discoveries on current and emerging aspects of agricultural research with state, regional, national and global impacts.
-A facet of CASNR's growth is the addition of a new academic unit for CASNR: the Department of Veterinary Sciences.
-The graduate degree program is aimed at students who have an interest in population or preventative veterinary medicine, with a focus on large production animal veterinary medicine.
+Davis College adheres to the highest standards of excellence in learning, research and engagement.
+Whether it's food, fiber, natural resources, environmental sciences, management, or planning, Davis College leads the charge on regional, state and global levels.
+With seven academic departments, and several research centers and institutes, Davis College is preparing society-ready graduates with the ability to think creatively and analytically, while also providing discoveries on current and emerging aspects of agricultural research with state, regional, national and global impacts.

 - A leading college in the U.S. with programs awarding 10 baccalaureate, 12 masters and six doctorate degrees in agricultural sciences and natural resources disciplines.

 - Currently ranked in the upper third in size among universities with agricultural sciences and natural resources programs.

 - State-of-the-art research and teaching facilities, including a $14 million Bayer Plant Science Building

 - Biotechnology-ready greenhouse